Wondering “How Long Should I Read a Day?” Here is an answer.

 As reading helps us to relax it also secures us with better sleep.
 A study by the University of Sussex showed that six minutes of reading could reduce stress by 68%, clear the mind and prepare the brain for sleep.

-That said, we should highlight that it is not a case for e-readings.
+That said, we should highlight that this is not the case for e-readings.
 Too much light before bedtime throws off our biological clock, which is one of the reasons why we don’t get enough restful sleep.
 Harvard Medical School studies showed that so-called “blue light” from our smartphones reduces melatonin secretion, a hormone that influences circadian rhythms.
-So, a helpful tip in this case: read your Nerdish article during the day and switch to a paper book for 20 minutes before bed and stay off your phone.
+With Nerdish, by the way, you can use a dark theme and prevent a decrease in melatonin.

 Increases empathy

-While reading a book, we sample across a wide range of characters, often putting ourselves in their shoes, and come to understand their motifs and ways of thinking.
+While reading a book, we sample across a wide range of characters, often putting ourselves in their shoes and coming to understand their motifs and ways of thinking.
 When some stories give us ideas we disagree with, we have an opportunity to rethink them in a harmless way.
 As a result, we can better understand real people and improve our communication and warmth towards them.

 One Toronto University study showed that people with solid fiction-reading habits have better results in social acumen tests.